Leadership educator, linguistics expert to give CUC commencement addresses

-More than 420 students participated in the ceremony, from among 1,000 doctoral, graduate and undergraduate students who completed their degrees in December at Concordia-Chicago.
+Held in Geiseman Memorial Gymnasium, Undergraduate Commencement will be at 10:30 a.m. and Graduate Commencement will be at 3 p.m.
+More than 478 students will participate in the ceremony, from among 528 doctoral, graduate and undergraduate students who completed their degrees in May at Concordia-Chicago.

-Taking part in conferring degrees to the graduates were Concordia University Chicago President John F. Johnson, PhD; Marilyn Reineck, PhD, senior vice president for academics; Gary E. Wenzel, PhD, dean of the College of Arts and Sciences; Kevin Brandon, EdD, dean of the College of Education; George Vukotich, PhD, dean of the College of Business; and Tom Jandris, PhD, dean of the College of Graduate and Innovative Programs.
+Taking part in conferring degrees to the graduates will be Concordia University Chicago President John F. Johnson, PhD; Marilyn Reineck, PhD, senior vice president for academics; Gary E. Wenzel, PhD, dean of the College of Arts and Sciences; Kevin Brandon, EdD, dean of the College of Education; George Vukotich, PhD, dean of the College of Business; and Tom Jandris, PhD, dean of the College of Graduate and Innovative Programs.
+Campus Pastor Jeffrey Leininger, PhD, will serve as chaplain.

 About Concordia University Chicago